Food Security for Ebola Widows

 Liberia has endured many challenges since the civil war ended in 2003.
 However, the country is still faced with a high unemployment rate, poor infrastructure and a low literacy rate.
 The Ebola crisis of 2014 - 2015, which killed over 4,000 people nationwide and furthered affected every sector of the country, was an enormous setback.

 The Ebola crisis ended in 2016 but left unbearable scars on the lives of many communities.
 During the crisis, families, communities and children were quarantined, labelled, stigmatized, blamed and abandoned.
 Children saw their parents and other relatives taken to the treatment centers and never returned.
 Some children saw their parents die in front of them.

-In situations where a family's breadwinners died, the remaining members were left with little hope.
-In particular the women were left to provide the most basic needs for their families.
-Some of the women who lost their husbands were forced to marry against their will just to provide food for their remaining family members.
-99% of the women in rural communities affected by Ebola are illiterates without any income generating skills.
+In situations where a family's breadwinners died, the remaining members were left with little hope of of a stable income.
+In particular, widowed women were left to provide the most basic needs for their families.
+Some of the women who lost spouses were forced to marry against their will just to provide food for their remaining family members.
+99% of the women in rural communities affected by Ebola are illiterate and without any income generating skills.

-Related to Food Security for Ebola Widows
+News on Food Security for Ebola Widows: